 Of course, it wouldn’t be possible to list each and every severity and type of injury and burn claim payout, so the illustration above might not contain something that you’ve been affected by.
 If this is the case, then we could discuss typical amounts over the phone should you wish to call us.
 It is essential that you are aware of the fact though, that these are only illustrative figures and your specific case will dictate the level of compensation you’re awarded.
 The panel of solicitors we provide will always work to secure the highest level possible for your burn though – you can be assured of that.

 Making claims for burn injuries doesn’t have to cost you any money upfront.
 Indeed, it doesn’t have to cost you money if you don’t win your case.
 No Win No Fee is something that has been around for a number of years and can help facilitate a claim without claimants putting themselves in financial strife to fund it.
-Luckily, here at Legal Helpline, we can assure you the solicitors we can provide to you work on this basis, meaning you only pay for legal fees when your case has successfully resulted in a payout for burn injury compensation.
+Luckily, here at Legal Helpline, we can assure you the solicitors we can provide from the panel we work with to you will work on this basis, meaning you only pay for legal fees when your case has successfully resulted in a payout for burn injury compensation.
 We’d be happy to explain more about this and how it works to you on the phone, and can take you through all the details so that you fully understand how this type of case works.

 If you’re looking for professional personal injury claims specialists, then Legal Helpline is the place to call for questions like how much is my burn claim worth and more.
 Our friendly advisors will listen to what burn injury you’ve sustained and how you have sustained it, and then we will advise you of your options, before offering to connect you with one of our panel of personal injury lawyers so that your claim can be started quickly and without fuss.
 The process is often easier and smoother than many people would have you believe, and when you use Legal Helpline to begin the process you’ll discover that our years of knowledge and experience mean that you won’t be put under any undue stress at what is obviously a tough time for you.